patrick0330/Network_Programming/lab1/lab1.md

 This lab aims to be familiar with ``docker`` and ``docker-compose`` commands.
 Please follow the instructions to complete this lab.
 Once you have completed everything, please demo your implementation to a TA.

->**Note**
-You can do everything either on your own laptop or on the classroom desktop PC.
+> You can do everything either on your own laptop or on the classroom desktop PC.

 ## Description